-Registered Dietitians/Nutritionists (RD/RDNs) with the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC), MCH, and the PHL, assist in the management of clients with metabolic disorders, such as PKU, and other inborn errors of metabolism.
+Community Nutrition Services (WIC) and MCH Registered Dietitians/Nutritionists (RD/RDNs) assist in the management of clients with metabolic disorders, such as PKU and other inborn errors of metabolism.
 They ensure that medically necessary metabolic formulas are ordered and distributed for treatment as needed, when certain residency and/or financial criteria are met.